WEEFAA/tweetur/README.md

 ```

-2. Authentication using callback.
+2. Authentication using a callback.
 You can pass in a callback as first parameter in the authenticate method.

 ```javascript
 	app.authenticate(function(err,data){